-17. RELATED-PARTY TRANSACTIONS
+20. RELATED-PARTY TRANSACTIONS

 The Company was party to a management agreement for professional services provided by a related party, Paragon.
 The related party is an entity that shares common ownership with the Company.
 In addition, the Chairman of the Company's board of directors was the President and owner of the entity.
-For the year ended December 31, 2020 and 2019, respectively, the Company incurred \$7,384 and \$5,378, respectively, in management fee expense and other expenses to this related party, which are included in general and administrative expense in the consolidated statements of operations and comprehensive loss.
+For the years ended December 31, 2022, 2021 and 2020, the Company incurred \$284, \$284 and \$7,384, respectively, in management fee expense and other expenses to this related party, which are included in general and administrative expense in the consolidated statements of operations and comprehensive income (loss).
 The Company terminated the Management Services Agreement upon the consummation of its IPO.
 The Company is also party to a right of use agreement with the related party whereby it has access to and the right to use certain office space leased by the related party in Chicago, Illinois.
 In addition, the Company had participated in certain transactions with separate related parties that also share common ownership with the Company, primarily related to combined employee health plans.
-As of December 31, 2020 and 2019, respectively, the amounts due to related parties included in current liabilities were \$0 and \$1,208, respectively, and the amount included in other assets was \$1 and \$210, respectively.
+In August 2021, the Company paid a \$2,300 advisory fee to Paragon in connection with the Blackstone Credit Agreement. \$2,000 of this payment was recorded in debt issuance costs as a component of long-term debt, net and \$300 was recorded in common stock issuance costs as a component of additional paid-in capital, within the consolidated balance sheet as of December 31, 2022.
+As of December 31, 2022 and 2021, there were no amounts due to or due from related parties included within the consolidated balance sheet.